loutus12/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.

 **Thoughts**: I was able to get through it and it wasn't as boring as usual.
 I listened to a really good playlist as I coded.
 I was also able to use the typing skills that I'm practising.

+### Day 6: January 6, 2022 Thursday

+**Today's Progress**: I've gone through many exercises on FreeCodeCamp.

+**Thoughts**: I was so tired and I wanted to get it over with.
+I managed to code for thirty minutes and finished a module on FreeCodeCamp.